devgiants/memory/README.md

 ## Setup

+First of all, clone the repository where you want with following command : `git clone https://github.com/devgiants/memory memory`

 ### Using Docker

 1. Make sure you have `docker` and `docker-compose`installed and usable by your system user.
 2. Go in the `docker` directory
-3. Change `docker/.env` file variables to suit your needs.
+3. Edit `docker/.env` file variables to suit your needs.
 You just have to update your user name, UID and GID. _This is to ensure your host user will have the rights to edit files inside containers._
-4. Run `make build` that will :
+4. Run `make install` that will :
    1. Build containers.
    2. Install PHP dependencies with `Composer`.
    3. Create database scheme (it will use `./.env` file settings).
    4. Install JS dependencies with `yarn`.

 After that, app will be available on `localhost:8900`.
-PHPMyAdmin instance on `localhost:8901`
+PHPMyAdmin instance on `localhost:8901`.
+If you changed ports in `docker/.env` files, remind to use them.

 ### Directly
 If you don't use `docker`, you must have a LAMP server live (Linux, Apache 2.4, MySQL 5.7, PHP 7.2). _PHP must have `pdo` and `pdo_mysql` modules installed._